 - Anchorage for headgear

 Dentists recommend beginning interceptive orthodontic treatment at age 6, although it can be administered up to age 9.
 In other words, sometimes treatments are started early, before any of the permanent teeth have emerged.

 Like any other treatment, the duration will depend on the severity of the problem being treated.
 However, in most cases, the approximate duration is between 12 and 18 months.
-That is, as long as the patient follows the treatment prescribed by the specialist and the device is worn properly and for the prescribed time.
+In other words, as long as the patient follows the treatment prescribed by the professional and the device is worn correctly and for the prescribed length of time.

 After undergoing an interceptive orthodontic treatment, will another orthodontic treatment be required?

 Generally, interceptive orthodontic treatments require a subsequent orthodontic treatment with braces or aligners.
 This is because early orthodontic treatments are designed to correct bone growth.
 In turn, braces or aligners are designed to correct the position of the teeth.

 That said, this does not mean that an interceptive orthodontic treatment is not required.
 If this treatment is not provided at the right time, bone growth problems are much harder to correct when you get older.

 That is, simply aligning the teeth will not correct the malocclusion and the patient may need to have teeth extracted, undergo surgical procedures or even orthognathic surgery may be required.

 Interceptive, orthopaedic and corrective orthodontic treatments are often confused.
 However, these treatments are complementary and are not the same.
 The first two are only applied between the ages of 6 and 9 and are designed to control habits and on jaw bone development.